-Title: Outgoing Chair and Non-Executive Director
+Outgoing Chair and Non-Executive Director

-Qualifications: David has a Master of Business Administration from Harvard Business School and both a Bachelor of Science degree and Masters' degree in Electrical Engineering from combining a strong educational background in engineering and business over 30 years of professional experience.
+David has a Master of Business Administration from Harvard Business School and both a Bachelor of Science degree and Masters' degree in Electrical Engineering from Massachusetts Institute of Technology.

+David serves as a director and/or strategic advisor to several technology companies, combining a strong educational background in engineering and business over 30 years of professional experience.
 David currently acts as Strategic Advisor for Roku Inc. He is the former President and Chief Operating Officer of Roku Inc., a market leader in television streaming.
 He was also formerly President and Chief Executive Officer of Avid Technology Inc. (NASDAQ: AVID).
-He is a non-executive director of Universal Audio;
+He is a non-executive director of Universal Audio; Director of Earth Observant Inc.; and Director of WeVideo Inc.